deficollective/defiscan/src/content/protocols/spark.md

 Currently, Chronicle oracles are used in _SparkLend_ with no fallbacks for all asset prices.

-Chronicle is an oracle protocol that computes a median price from multiple sources.It uses a system of validators hosted by various third parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
+Chronicle is an oracle protocol that computes a median price from multiple sources.
+It uses a system of validators hosted by various third parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
 Validators push price updates on-chain.
-We found that any changes to the validator set are subject to a 7 days exit window.
-We therefore assessed that Chronicle is a Stage 1 equivalent dependency and explained it in detail in a [dedicated report](./chronicle.md).
+We found that any changes to the validator set are subject to a _7-day exit window_.
+We therefore assessed that Chronicle is a _Stage 1_ equivalent dependency and explained it in detail in a [dedicated report](/protocols/chronicle).

 Moreover, a `KillSwitchOracle` contract is used to set critical prices per asset.
-If the oracle returns a price below the critical price for an asset, anyone can disable the oracle and pause all borrowing of all assets until the killswitch is reset by the Sky Governance.
+If the oracle returns a price below the critical price for an asset, anyone can disable the oracle and pause all borrowing of all assets until the killswitch is reset by the _Sky Governance_.

 # Governance

-All critical permissions in Spark are held by the Sky Governance.
-More details on the exact functioning of the Sky Governance can be found in the [Sky Review] (https://www.defiscan.info/protocols/sky).
+All critical permissions in Spark are held by the _Sky Governance_.
+More details on the exact functioning of the _Sky Governance_ can be found in the [Sky Review] (https://www.defiscan.info/protocols/sky).

 ## Exit Window

-Spark does not add any further delay to Sky Governance decisions.
-Sky Governance proposals are delayed by **18 hours**, set by the Sky Governance itself (see [Sky review](./sky.md#exit-window)).
+Spark does not add any further delay to _Sky Governance_ decisions. _Sky Governance_ proposals are delayed by **18 hours**, set by the _Sky Governance_ itself (see [Sky review](./sky.md#exit-window)).

 Liquidity management can be done without delay, but within strict limits set by the governance.
 The management by [Relayers](#security-council) may be paused by the [Freezer](#security-council) if it detects a malfunction or malicious actions.
 The [Freezer](#security-council) does not meet our Security Council requirements.

-Emergency proposals are prepared for the Sky Governance to freeze all markets within _SparkLend_ without any delay, which would prevent users from withdrawing their funds.
+Emergency proposals are prepared for the _Sky Governance_ to freeze all markets within _SparkLend_ without any delay, which would prevent users from withdrawing their funds.
 Those actions could be executed without delay, but still require a vote and a majority according to Sky's continuous approval system.
 In addition to that, a [SparkLend Freezer](#security-council) multi-sig holds the same emergency permissions with only 2 signatures required out of 5 possible signers.

-If an oracle's killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets across the protocol until the killswitch is reset by the Sky Governance.
+If an oracle's killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets across the protocol until the killswitch is reset by the _Sky Governance_.

 ## Security Council